 - 16 Unusual Money Moves That Could Set You Up for Life

-GOBankingRates identified the amount an individual making a salary of $200,000 will take home by looking at the bi-weekly, monthly and annual amount after accounting for taxes.
+Methodology: GOBankingRates identified the amount that an individual making a salary of $200,000 will take home by looking at the biweekly, monthly and annual amount after accounting for taxes.
 Tax data was sourced from Tax Foundation for the 2018 tax season, and calculations utilized SmartAsset’s paycheck calculator, sourced January 2019.
-All information in this article is accurate at the time the study was conducted in February 2019.
+Data is accurate as of Feb.
+4, 2019, and is subject to change.